ajberkley/canadarasp/webserver-install.md

 /home/ubuntu/canadarasp/aws-utils/download-data-and-start-server.sh gdps
 ```

-This will not upload the files back to this test webserver as it is set by name to talk back to the original webserver (see canadrasp/continental-test/webserver-ip.sh)
+This will not upload the files back to this test webserver as it is set by name to talk back to the original webserver (see canadrasp/continental-test/webserver-ip.sh).
+Keep in mind the compute server and the webserver have to live in the same sub-region (eg. ca-central-1a)

 ### Other

 Finish certbot install instructions